Black Panther #1 deals with the fallout of T'Challa no longer being ruler of Wakanda

 Although Black Panther #1 begins with T'Challa leading the Avengers into battle (as he has for years through the main Avengers book), the comic book ends with the Wakandan king stepping down as Avengers chairperson - with Captain America even thinking at one point that he's leaving the team entirely.

 Ridley and Cabal's Black Panther #1 is unpacking the massive societal change that the previous run by Ta-Nehisi Coates set about - specifically that Black Panther is no longer the ruler of Wakanda.
-Over the course of the Coates' five-year Black Panther run, Wakanda grew from being a monarchy to being a constitutional monarchy (similar to the United Kingdom), with an elected parliament running the nation with Black Panther remaining 'monarch' in name, but for more of an advisory role.
+Over the course of the Coates' five years on Black Panther, Wakanda grew from being a monarchy to being a constitutional monarchy (similar to the United Kingdom), with an elected parliament running the nation while the Black Panther remains 'monarch' in name, but for more of an advisory role.

-As November 24's Black Panther #1 shows, it's taking some getting used to by T'Challa - especially when some actions he did while as the ruler of Wakanda are coming back to haunt him.
+As November 24's Black Panther #1 demonstrates, the new political dynamic takes some getting used to by T'Challa - especially when some previous actions when he was the unqualified ruler of Wakanda are coming back to haunt him.

 "You have been Wakanda's greatest protector.
 There is no need to be otherwise.
 Only to adjust your methods," one of T'Challa's advisors, Akili, says.
 "The people are like adolescents.
 They need to assume their freedom while being looked after by a loving but firm adult who knows what's best."